What Is a Social Robot?

 Misty by Misty Robotics

-Misty is a programmable mobile social robot developed by Misty Robotics, a social robot company that was recently acquired by Furhat, that has been used to perform temperature screenings at workplaces and healthcare settings, and is now being marketed to researchers as a tool for working with people with autism and Alzheimer’s, according to TechCrunch.
+Misty is a programmable mobile social robot developed by Misty Robotics (acquired by Furhat in 2022) that has been used to perform temperature screenings at workplaces and healthcare settings, and is now taking on a greater role in education settings.
 Using its eyes and sounds, Misty is capable of expressing a range of emotions, from joy to sadness.
 The robot’s head, neck and arms also move, allowing it to communicate curiosity or excitement.
-It responds to touch and is able to recognize and remember people and uses artificial intelligence to detect 80 different object classes, according to Misty Robotics’ website.
+It responds to touch and is able to recognize and remember people and detect obstacles.

 Moxie by Embodied

-Deemed by Time as one of the best inventions of 2020, Moxie, a social robot developed by robotics and artificial intelligence company Embodied, supports social-emotional learning in children by engaging them in play-based activities.
-Moxie is designed for children around the ages of 5 to 10 and is able to respond to conversation, eye contact and facial expressions.
+Deemed by Time as one of the best inventions of 2020, Moxie is a social robot that supports social-emotional learning in children by engaging them in play-based activities.
+Developed by Embodied, Moxie is designed for children around the ages of 5 to 10 and is able to respond to conversation, eye contact and facial expressions.
 It’s also capable of remembering people, places and things.
-In a six-week study of 12 children who interacted with Moxie for 15 minutes three times a week, many children that engaged with Moxie experienced a 55-percent increase in self-esteem and 43-percent increase in emotional regulation, while heightening their conversation and relationship skills.

 Orbit